 Learn the Health Benefits

 Omega-3 fatty acids help sharpen the mind and contribute to the prevention of Alzheimer’s Disease.
-Certain types of fish, nuts, fruit and vegetables all contain this nutrient which is beneficial to senior adults.
+Certain types of fish, nuts, fruit, and vegetables all contain this nutrient which is beneficial to senior adults.
 Learning what foods benefit your health and can prevent health problems can make healthy eating an easy habit to adopt and become a healthy eater in your senior years.